Questions and Answers

 A: Lock it in your car.
-Preferably in the trunk or at least out of site.
+Preferably in the trunk or at least out of sight.

 Q: Are you the best outfitter?
 How do I know who to go rafting with?

-A: There are several options when choosing a professional outfitter but when it comes to making sure you're in the safest possible situation you should check that your outfitter operates within the legal guidelines set by the state of Washington.
-You may also want to consider that because there is no guides or outfitters licensing board in this state, that you should ask some questions prior to your trip, such as: how long have your guides been rafting?
+A: There are several options when choosing a professional outfitter, but when it comes to making sure you're in the safest possible situation you should check that your outfitter operates within the legal guidelines set by the state of Washington.
+You may also want to consider that because there is no guides or outfitters licensing board in this state, you should ask some questions prior to your trip, such as: how long have your guides been rafting?
 What condition is your equipment in?
 How rigorous are your training procedures and safety protocols?
 Do you feel this particular trip is suitable for my family/group?
 What separates your company from others in the same industry?
 Good outfitters should be able to answer all of those questions positively and without hesitation.

 Q: I want my friends to know I went rafting, can I bring my GoPro camera?